MonicaTentu/sagemaker-pipeline/README.md

 To learn more about packaging python code [see here](https://python-packaging.readthedocs.io/en/latest/).
 Also **please note** that you would need to get a personal access token for the pipeline to link to your source repo in Github.

-[Check this repository](https://github.com/MustafaWaheed91/tf-gamesbiz) to see an example of a compatible packaged python model that can be consumed by this pipeline.
+Check out [this repository](https://github.com/MustafaWaheed91/tf-gamesbiz) as an example of a packaged python model that can be consumed by this pipeline.
-Feel free to check the repository and the packaged module "gamesbiz" inside.
-The the training algorithm is in the module *train.py* implemented as a function named "entry_point()".
+Feel free to clone [this repository](https://github.com/MustafaWaheed91/tf-gamesbiz) and the packaged module "gamesbiz" inside.

-You can also fork [this example repository](https://github.com/MustafaWaheed91/tf-gamesbiz) to test out this pipeline:
+**Note**: The the training algorithm is in the module *train.py* implemented as a function named "entry_point()" and the inference code is in *serve.py* with its entrypoint function also specified in setup.py

 As you can see the root level of your Github repo has a *setup.py* file present there along with the package module directory (as is convention).
 In order to use this CICD pipeline with your packaged python code you need to add an "entry_points" argument in your *setup.py* file in the "setup()" function.